-- as a set of short, filmed case studies showcasing student-community partnerships
+- Short, filmed case studies showcasing student-community partnerships.

-- through a photo gallery that illustrates the Literal Learner Journey and the diverse ways in which learners interact with their communities
+- Photo gallery illustrating the Literal Learner Journey and the diverse ways in which learners interact with their communities.

-- with a set of guidelines to support student organisations in building relationships with their local communities
+- Guidelines to support student organisations in building relationships with their local communities.

-- by a presentation at the Enhancement Themes conference in June 2023
+- Presentation at the Enhancement Themes Conference in June 2023.

 Guidelines for Developing Community Partnerships

 There are many opportunities for colleges, universities and student groups to work in partnership with their local communities and, where these are successful, the experience can be enriching for everyone concerned.